 However, they never had the opportunity to get into trouble together… until now.
 Here we see them frightened by snakes in Tanis, evading pursuit in the Jordanian desert, standing their ground at The Canyon of the Crescent Moon, and being captured by Nazis in Egypt (undoubtedly echoing Indy’s very relatable sentiment: “Nazis.
 I hate these guys.”).

-Stereoscopy was an early form of early “3D” viewing.
+Stereoscopy was an early form of “3D” viewing.
 The particular technology used here was popular from about the 1850s to the 1940s, and was especially entrancing in the Victorian Era.

 The 3D effect is usually achieved by taking a photograph, moving the camera a few inches to the side, and taking another.
 That deviation is roughly equal to the difference in perspective that both eyes naturally receive in binocular vision.